-(A) The group of workers,
+(A) The group of workers.

-(B) The certified or recognized union or other duly authorized representative of such workers,
+(B) The certified or recognized union or other duly authorized representative of such workers.

-(C) Employers of such workers, one-stop operators or one-stop partners (as defined in section 3 of the Workforce Innnovation and Opportunity Act) including State employment security agencies, or the State dislocated worker unit, on behalf of such workers.
+(C) Employers of such workers, one-stop operators or one-stop partners (as defined in section 101 of the Workforce Investment Act of 1998 (29 U.S.C.
+2801)), including State employment security agencies, or the State dislocated worker unit established under title I of such Act, on behalf of such workers.